-Corporate communications covers the full range of media management, publications, external and internal communications.
-This is provided by a central team based in the Organisational Development Unit.
+Corporate communication covers the full range of media management, publications, external and internal communications.
+This is provided by a central team, employed by Northgate Public Services, based in the Organisational Development Unit.

-Through targeting our communications activities the Council can continue to enhance its reputation and profile at a local and national level.
+Through targeting communications activities the Council can continue to enhance its reputation and profile at a local and national level.
 Good corporate communications can encourage people to feel positively about the Council because they are better informed, have higher levels of satisfaction and know they are getting value for money.
-We review and update the Council's Corporate Communications Strategy and Action Plan on an annual basis.